Septha-HQ/polygon_hackathon/README.md

 - Solidity
 - Hardhat
+- Ethers Js
 - Chainlink pricefeed

 [Test](https://github.com/Septha-HQ/polygon_hackathon/tree/main/smart_contract/coverage): The smart contract code has a 100% test coverage that cover most scenerio for the features

-#### Backend
+### Backend

 The backend is to connect the application to 3rd party service providers and it is built with Django.
-This part of the project was not implemented in the Polygon Hackathon.
+This part of the project was not implemented in the Polygon Hackathon because its on a test network.

 - Python
 - Django